 For the past 35 years, the Elliott name has been synonymous with winning NASCAR races and championships.
 Thus, it’s only fitting and not surprising that 18-year-old Chase Elliott has strapped in behind the wheel to ensure the Elliott racing heritage lives on.

-Now in the third year of his partnership with 10-time NASCAR Sprint Cup Series champion Hendrick Motorsports, Elliott is competing in the NASCAR Camping World Truck Series and ARCA Racing Series with crew chief Lance McGrew at the helm.
+Now in the fourth year of his partnership with 10-time NASCAR Sprint Cup Series champion Hendrick Motorsports, Elliott is competing in the NASCAR Nationwide Series for JR Motorsports.

-The young driver has five ARCA Racing Series events on his 2013 schedule, and he made headlines in the first one.
-On June 8, Elliott led 21 laps and won the ARCA event at Pocono Raceway.
-With the victory, Elliott became the youngest superspeedway winner in series history.
-Elliott has averaged a 4.2 finish on the strength of one win, three top-five finishes and four top-10s in four starts behind the wheel of the No. 9 Chevrolet.
+The young driver competed in five ARCA Racing Series events in 2013 and posted one win, three top-five finishes and four top-10s behind the wheel of the No. 9 Chevrolet.
+Elliott made headlines in his season debut on June 8 when he led 21 laps and won the ARCA event at Pocono Raceway.
+With this victory, Elliott became the youngest superspeedway winner in series history.

 Elliott complemented his driving duties in the NASCAR regional touring and ARCA series events in 2012 by competing in 17 late model races.
 He posted nine wins, 14 top-five finishes, 16 top-10s and earned five pole positions.